TommyScribble/postcss-gulpfile/README.md

 # postcss-gulpfile
 A gulpfile.js using postCss.
 This gulpfile compiles sass like syntax to css, and then minifys for production.
+It also uses autoprefixer automatically add browser prefixes to all your css.
 Use two folders (initial & final are used currently but change these to whatever you use), one for work(initial) and one for prod(final).

 ## Getting started
 Download or clone the repo to your local machine.